SalishSeaCast/docs/work_env/porting_to_python3.rst

 ************************

 While there are many differences between Python 2 and Python 3 few of them impact most of the code that we write in the Salish Sea project.
-This section describes the types of changes that had to be made in order to convert (also known as "port") the :ref:`SalishSeaTools` to Python 3.
+This section describes the types of changes that had to be made in order to convert (also known as "port") the :ref:`SalishSeaToolsPackage` to Python 3.

 If you encounter other changes that you need to make to port our code to Python 3, please feel free to add them below.